Short Academic Biography for Ralf Wellinger:

 Our initial research interest in biometals was based on our finding that mitochondrial iron–sulfur cluster biosynthesis is important for the maintenance of nuclear genome stability in Saccharomyces cerevisiae (see publication list: Zim17/Tim17 links mitochondrial iron-sulfur cluster biosynthesis to nuclear genome stability.
 Nucleic Acids Res 2011).

-Ion homeostasis is a dynamic process and a fundamental requirement for all organisms and over the recent years, we could then show that imbalanced homeostasis of other metals, such as manganese, is also linked to genome stability (see publication list: Impaired manganese metabolism causes mitotic misregulation.
+Ion homeostasis is a dynamic process and a fundamental requirement for all organisms and over the recent years, we could then that imbalanced homeostasis of other metals, such as manganese, is also linked to genome stability (see publication list: Impaired manganese metabolism causes mitotic misregulation.
 J Biol Chem 2012).

 Manganese (Mn) is an essential biometal, however chronic and/or acute exposure to Mn leads to neurotoxicity and neurodegenerative disorders including Parkinson like disease in human.
 We found that intracellular Mn homeostasis and Mn detoxification are important to avoid genome instability (see publication list).
 As a follow up project we currently to explore how Mn is linked to activation of the metabolic master regulator TORC1.
 In 2020 the group was awarded an EMBO short-term fellowship to promote a collaboration with Prof. Claudio de Virgilio at the University of Fribourg (CH) to promote this research line.